Janibek Alimkhanuly: Early career

-Alimkhanuly made his professional debut in 29 Oct 2016 against Milton Núñez, a former opponent of Alimkhanuly's fellow countryman Gennady Golovkin, on 29 October 2016 in his home city of Almaty, Kazakhstan.
+Alimkhanuly made his professional debut on 29 October 2016 against Milton Núñez, a former opponent of Alimkhanuly's fellow countryman Gennady Golovkin, on 29 October 2016 in his home city of Almaty, Kazakhstan.
 He won the bout via first-round technical knockout.

-From 2016 to 2019, Alimkhanuly amused a record of 8–0.
+From 2016 to 2019, Alimkhanuly amassed a record of 8–0.
 Ahead of his fight with Issah Samir on 21 March 2020, the world was struck with COVID-19.
-Alimkhanuly's fight was canceled but he said it's not a big deal that his bout was canceled and that there were more pressing concerns.
-"We just lost the fight date, someone lost the family.
+Alimkhanuly's fight was canceled, but Alimkhanuly asserted that there were more pressing concerns: "We just lost the fight date, someone lost the family.
 It’s not easy.
 We will fight when everything calms down but nobody will not return them to their family.
 I wish all patients a quick recovery.”

 In his toughest test yet, Alimkhanuly faced former WBA (Regular) champion Rob Brant as the co-featured bout to Vasiliy Lomachenko vs. Masayoshi Nakatani on 26 June 2021 in Paradise, Nevada.
 He knocked Brant down in the sixth round en route to an eighth-round corner retirement victory.

 Alimkhanuly faced the former two-time world middleweight champion Hassan N'Dam N'Jikam on 20 November 2021, on the Terence Crawford vs. Shawn Porter undercard.
 He won the fight by an eight-round technical knockout.
 Alimkhanuly was ahead on the scorecards at the time of the stoppage (with scores of 70–62, 70–62 and 70–61) and had knocked N'Jikam down in the third round.

 WBO middleweight champion

 Alimkhanuly vs. Dignum

 On 30 November 2021, the WBO ordered their middleweight champion Demetrius Andrade to make a mandatory title defense against Alimkhanuly.
 Three months later, on 21 March 2022, the sanctioning body allowed Andrade to move up in weight and face Zach Parker for the interim super middleweight title instead, while allowing him to keep the middleweight championship as well.
 Andrade later withdrew from the fight, as he suffered a right shoulder injury during training camp.
 As such, Alimkhanuly faced the undefeated Danny Dignum for the vacant WBO interim middleweight title on 21 May 2022, in the main event of an ESPN broadcast card, which took place at the Resorts World Event Center in Las Vegas, Nevada.
 He made quick work of his opponent, stopping Dignum with an uppercut near the end of the second round.
 Alimkhanuly landed 21 of 33 power punches and 34 of 94 overall, while Dignum managed to land only 6 out of 45 total punches.

 On 20 July 2022, the WBO once again ordered Andrade to defend his title against Alimkhanuly, giving the pair 30 days to come to terms.
-Andrade officially vacated his middleweight title on 30 August.
-Alimkhanuly was promoted to the WBO Champion that same day.
+Andrade officially vacated his middleweight title on 30 August, and Alimkhanuly was promoted to the WBO Champion that same day.